 For the provider directory data to be used for the start of open enrollment, issuers must include providers for the current and upcoming plan years.
-Provider rosters for the 2021-2022 plan year should be submitted to WAHBE by issuers of family QDPs for the first time in a stand-alone submission due by October 1September 15, 202101, 2020.
-For the duration of the 20210 plan year, provider rosters for both the 20201 and 2022 plan years will be included in the issuer data submissions due the 15th of each month.
+Provider rosters for the 2022 plan year should be submitted to WAHBE by issuers of family QDPs for the first time in a stand-alone submission due by September 15, 2021.
+For the duration of the 2021 plan year, provider rosters for both the 2021 and 2022 plan years will be included in the issuer data submissions due the 15th of each month.
 Issuers of family QDPs should identify the appropriate plan year associated with each provider roster file.
 If there is no network variance across plan years, issuers may submit a single roster file.
-At the conclusion of the 20201 plan year, the 20210 roster submission is no longer necessary and should be discontinued.
+At the conclusion of the 2021 plan year, the 2021 roster submission is no longer necessary and should be discontinued.

-On-time submissions are processed and published to Washington Healthplanfinder on or before the first day of the following month.
+On-time submissions are processed and published to Washington Healthplanfinder the following month.
 A QDP issuer must ensure that the network name for each provider exactly matches the network name as approved by OIC.
 Issuers are responsible for conducting quality assurance of provider directory data prior to submission and are expected to participate in ongoing provider directory testing activities.